martinscheffler/qtentity/README.md

 QtEntity
 ========

 QtEntity is a component entity system built on the Qt framework.
-It can aid in the creation of games, simulation systems or other applications that need to handle lots of state in a flexible way.
+It helps in the creation of games, simulation systems or other applications that need to handle dynamic data in a flexible way.
-Functionality of game or simulation objects can be separated into components and composed during runtime in a flexible and efficient way.
+Game objects are composed from components in a flexible and efficient way.

-QtEntity provides a property system based on the QVariant data type.
+QtEntity provides a powerful property system based on the QVariant data type.
 This can be used for component introspection, serialization and scripting.

+QtEntity is easy to integrate with rendering systems and can be extended in various ways.

 Entity Component System Basics
 -------------